 Your company has a ‘Notice of Distraint Issued by HMRC’ served on it.

-Once in receipt of distraint, contact HMRC immediately.
+Once in receipt of HMRC enforcement notice, contact HMRC immediately.
 They can remove it if you engage in negotiations.
 Do not avoid it.
 If you wish, seek independent advice from an independent licensed insolvency practitioner.
-The HMRC is determined when collecting money.
+HMRC is determined when collecting money.
 Soon, an HMRC distraint officer will be at your premises to take an inventory of assets.
-They will, if forced, sell them to pay for the Overdue Tax via a public auction.
+If forced, they will sell them to pay for the Overdue Tax via a public auction.

 Notice of Distraint Issued by HMRC – What can I do when receiving distraint?

 - FIRSTLY: Ensure you confirm they are from HMRC.
 Officers should have an identity card.
-If in doubt constant the Revenue;
+So if in doubt, contact HMRC.

-- DISPUTED: This should be disputed in the first letter.
+- DISPUTED: This should be denied in the first letter.
 Act swiftly.
-If under appeal, then they will not remove goods;
+However, if under appeal, they will not remove goods;

 - AGREED; Pay the demand to secure business.

-Therefore, clearly you need clear help from an Insolvency Practitioner.
+Therefore, you need help from a licensed Insolvency Practitioner, as found in HBG Advisory.

-However, in doubt of the future, especially during Coronavirus Covid-19, we can help with a notification of liquidation or a notification of the intention of appointment.
-Both options cease any further action or removal of goods from your premises.
+However, if there is any doubt of the future, especially the Coronavirus COVID-19 pandemic period, we can help with the notification of liquidation or the intention of appointment.
+Both options stop any further measures or removal of goods from your premises.